estatewatch/estatewatch.github.io/content/limboestates/waterlooroad.md

 ---
 ![Waterloo rd estate image](src/images/w2.png)

-290 homes are under threat of demolition on Havering's Waterloo road and Queen's street estate in Romford.
+290 homes have been demolished on Havering's Waterloo road and Queen's street estate in Romford.

 The estate is situated between Romford Town Centre and lies just a third of a mile away from the site of the new Crossrail station.